jonot-cyber/randrange/README.md

 ## Usage
 randrange has two modes: Standard mode, and math mode (interval notation)

+Your range also needs to be in parentheses.
+This is because otherwise your shell would try to parse it.

 ## Standard Mode
 `randrange -s "0-20"`
 This is pretty much the range that you expect.
 The above command will generate a random number from 0-20, including 0 and 20